-- The MA in EWS is a 30-unit program (10 courses). - A full-time course load = 2-3 classes/semester. - The program can be completed in 4 semesters (with a full-time course load): -2 semesters with 3 courses each, and -2 semesters with 2 courses each. - Completing dual concentrations requires 39 units (13 courses) and 5 semesters (with a full-time course load). - 6 units (2 classes) counts as full-time for financial aid purposes. - Most courses are offered in person. - All program requirements must be completed within 7 years.
+- The MA in EWS is a 30-unit program (10 courses). - A full-time course load = 2-3 classes/semester. - The program can be completed in 4 semesters (with a full-time course load): - -2 semesters with 3 courses each, and - -2 semesters with 2 courses each. - Completing dual concentrations requires 39 units (13 courses) and 5 semesters (with a full-time course load). - 6 units counts as full-time for Graduate Studies, but 6.1+ units may be required for full financial aid. - Most courses are offered in person. - All program requirements must be completed within 7 years.
 After that time, courses will "expire" and will need to be repeated or replaced with equivalent courses to complete the program. - Graduate coordinators use a listserv called ENGMA to email important announcements about program policies, deadlines, events, and professional opportunities.
 Check your CSUSB email account regularly, and let your coordinator know if you are not receiving emails from ENGMA.

-For additional and updated information, please check online: ⇒ M.A. in English & Writing Studies Program Website ⇒ CSUSB Graduate Studies Website
+For additional and updated information, please check online:

+- ⇒ M.A. in English & Writing Studies Program Website - ⇒ CSUSB Graduate Studies Website